dscho/pagefind-xkcd-demo/content/comics/2017-7-26-eclipse-flights.md

 Megan: Flight plans.
 Looks like there will be 50 to 100 flights whose route puts them in the path of the eclipse next month.

-[A map with a shaded path of the eclipse and red planes traveling is shown, with nine planes inside the path and one inside the eclipse shadow..]
+[A map with a shaded path of the eclipse and red planes traveling is shown, with nine planes inside the path and one inside the eclipse shadow.]

 Cueball: I'm sure the airlines will be prepared.
 Pilots know that stuff.

-Megan: But can you imagine being on the one flight where the pilot didn't?
+Megan: But can you imagine being on the one flight where the pilot *didn't?*

-[A more detailed plane is shown flying into a curtain of darkness.]
+[In a more detailed scene, a Boeing 737 Next Generation airliner is shown flying over a landscape into a curtain of darkness.]

-Captain: *KSSCHHH* [sound of intercom being activated]
+Captain: \*KSSCHHH\* [sound of intercom being activated]

 Captain: This is your captain speaking.
 If you look out the right side of the plane, you'll see, uhh...